Two Ominous Signs for U.S.-China Relations

 2020 Time Capsule #5: The ‘Chinese Virus’

-In a tweet last night, Donald Trump resurrected the term “Chinese Virus,” for the pathogen otherwise known as the coronavirus.
+In a tweet last night, Donald Trump resurrected the term “Chinese Virus,” for the pathogen otherwise known (including by Trump in many earlier tweets) as the coronavirus.

 At today’s conference, Cecilia Vega, of ABC, mentioned the possibility of racist backlash to “Chinese Virus.”
 She directly asked Trump, “Why do you keep using this?”
 (You can see the exchange starting at time 1:44 of this video.)